akae-beka/terraform-administrator/README.md

 terraform init
 ```

-Generate and show an execution plan:
+Generate and show an execution plan to apply:
 ```
 terraform plan -out plan
 ```